-While the asparagus is still local and fresh, you will want to fancy it up now and again for Sunday dinners, or other special occasions.
+While the asparagus is still local and fresh, you will want to fancy it up now and again for dinner or other special occasions.
 Nothing dresses asparagus like Hollandaise Sauce, and this recipe, which I found online at “Simply Recipes,” is “Maximized,” delicious, and (perhaps more importantly) easy.
 What more can we ask?
 (I know it looks like the preparation is lengthy, but once you read through, you will see how simple it really is.)
 Prepare this sauce just before your meal.

 - 3 organic egg yolks